 However, it’s also a multidisciplinary type of care.
 The reason?
 Work hardening programs tend to include sessions with professionals like psychologists and occupational therapists in addition to physical therapy sessions.
 Working with these other medical professionals is intended to help address any speech, neurological or psychosocial issues related to a work injury before you return to work.

 Who can benefit from work conditioning and work hardening?

 There are many workers who can benefit from work conditioning.
 Many workers may also find benefits from work hardening.
-A few types of worker who may benefit the most from these two treatment options include:
+A few types of workers who may benefit the most from these two treatment options include:

 - Emergency services workers, such as firefighters, emergency medical technicians, doctors and nurses.

 - Workers involved in construction or building maintenance, including electricians, plumbers and painters.

 - Law enforcement professionals, such as police officers, corrections officers and FBI agents.